-Georgia settles lawsuit over Puerto Rican driver’s licenses
+Georgia tweaks policies for Puerto Rico driver’s licenses

 “We appreciate DDS’s efforts to end discriminatory policies that treated Puerto Rican applicants like second-class citizens.
 We trust that these reforms will bring relief and hope to Georgia’s growing Puerto Rican community,” Southern Center attorney Atteeyah Hollie said in a statement.

-Caban Gonzalez applied for a driver’s license in October 2017.
+Caban Gonzalez applied for a driver’s license in October 2017 after moving to Hinesville, in southeast Georgia.
 Department staff kept his Puerto Rico driver’s license, his original birth certificate and his Social Security card and told him that he would be notified when to pick them up.

 An investigator sent the documents to his supervisor, saying they did not appear to be legitimate.
 When Caban Gonzalez went to retrieve his documents in November 2017, he was accused of providing false documents and was arrested.